 I am drawn to both their expressions in this photograph.
 But when I thought to reblog this, it occurred to me that I have almost never posted photographs of two women together on this blog.
 I wondered why that is.
 I like looking at women.
 And I like looking at two women.
 No surprise.

 But I suppose I do not like the latter all that much.
 With “Through the Fever,” I try to share pieces of my consciousness, to the best of my ability, and so I believe I tend to choose photographs in which I am, in my mind, a participant in some sense.
-I’m also, I think, sensitive about co-opting imagery and content that is not meant to include me.
+I’m also, I think, sensitive about co-opting imagery and content that are not meant to include me.

 (Source: loneookami, via deviantfemme)